What is a Manifold?

 \]

-By the proposition above, \(\mathbb{T}^n\) is a topological \(n\)-manifold (each
+By the proposition above, \(\mathbb{T}^n\) is a topological \(n\)-manifold (each circle contributes dimension \(1\)).

-The terminology can be subtle: in everyday usage, "the torus" almost always
+The terminology can be subtle.
+In everyday usage, "the torus" almost always

-refers specifically to \(\mathbb{T}^2 = \mathbb{S}^1 \times \mathbb{S}^1\), the two-dimensional doughnut
+refers specifically to \(\mathbb{T}^2 = \mathbb{S}^1 \times \mathbb{S}^1\),

-surface.
-The higher-dimensional cases \(\mathbb{T}^n\) for \(n \ge 3\) are routinely
+the two-dimensional doughnut surface.
+The higher-dimensional cases \(\mathbb{T}^n\)

-called "\(n\)-tori" or simply "tori," but no concrete geometric picture in
+for \(n \ge 3\) are routinely called "\(n\)-tori" or simply "tori," but no concrete

-three-dimensional space is available for them.
+geometric picture in three-dimensional space is available for them.

 The torus inherits from the product structure both an atlas and a great deal

 of geometric content.
-The atlas built from the product of the standard
+The atlas built from the product of the standard hemisphere

-hemisphere atlases of each circle factor consists of \(4^n\) charts (each
+atlases of each circle factor consists of \(4^n\) charts (each \(\mathbb{S}^1\)

-but the hemisphere product atlas is the conceptually natural one.
-Each chart
+charts in total.
+The hemisphere product atlas is nonetheless the conceptually

-Although our treatment here is purely topological, the torus is one of the
+Although our treatment here is purely topological, the torus is one of the most

 a compact manifold (a finite product of compact manifolds is compact), so it

-structure inherited componentwise from \(\mathbb{S}^1 \subseteq \mathbb{C}^*\), making
+structure inherited componentwise from \(\mathbb{S}^1 \subseteq \mathbb{C}^*\),

-appears throughout physics and applied mathematics: as the configuration space
+series.
+Finally, the torus appears throughout physics and applied mathematics:

-of pendulum systems, as the support of multivariate periodic Fourier series,
+as the configuration space of pendulum systems, as the support of multivariate

-and as a quotient space \(\mathbb{R}^n / \mathbb{Z}^n\) that arises naturally
+periodic Fourier series, and as a quotient space \(\mathbb{R}^n / \mathbb{Z}^n\)

-in number theory and dynamical systems.
+that arises naturally in number theory and dynamical systems.